Here's a question that keeps most business leaders up at night: Are you making million-dollar people decisions based on gut instinct?

 What's the difference between HR analytics and HR reporting?

 HR reporting shows you historical data—what happened last month or last quarter.
 HR analytics goes deeper to explain why it happened, predict what will happen next, and recommend what actions you should take.
 Reporting is descriptive; analytics is diagnostic, predictive, and prescriptive.
+If you've ever looked at an HR dashboard and thought "okay… now what?"—you've experienced reporting, not analytics.

 Do small companies need HR analytics?